 [My thesis is that Joseph is, in a very significant way, a fulfilment of what God intended Adam to be at the beginning.
 You might inquire as to what Asenath’s place in this interpretation might be.
 Notwithstanding what I have said above, I do not see her as a direct foil to Eve.
 Rather, Joseph, as one representative character in Genesis, stands as one individual who represents what any one of us can be as co-creators in God’s image in God’s world.
 This is an abstracted view, not constrained by the biological and relational realities of Joseph as a family man at the conclusion of the account of the family of Jacob/Israel, the third great patriarch.]

 Surveying these characters, we can see that the Genesis text gives ample insight into the ramifications of human sinfulness in the whole of human society, the symptoms of which are as clear in the people-of-God-in-formation as they are anywhere else.
 Many of the most obvious symptoms of the sinfulness of individuals and communities are evident in the relationships between men and women, especially in the unequal exercise of power between them.
 Some of that inequality is evident in the form of the texts that have come to us as ‘The Book of Genesis’, (eg men get more column inches than women) but that does not mean that we should identify such features as being the last or even first word of God with regard to God’s intent.
 Some of God’s Word is God telling us about ourselves; truth-telling, rather than truth-forming.
 And if we will allow the truth to be spoken in love, if we will but hear the Truth being spoken in love to us even today, from the far distant past, in what may seem a foreign language, then we might diffuse many of the modern misunderstandings and correct some blatantly anachronistic readings.
-Genesis is not, we might say, setting out to address our modern concerns of gender identity and relationships in culturally current terms.
+Genesis is not, we ought to say, setting out to address our modern concerns of gender identity and relationships in culturally current terms.
 I do nevertheless claim that the numerous examples above provide ample resources for addressing our modern concerns, if we will but read them carefully, attending to the part they play in the headline agenda of salvation history of which the whole Bible speaks.
 Genesis does not present the last word on any subject, by very definition.
 We may discern the planting of many different seeds in God’s redemption plan, and some show more development than others by the close of the Genesis account.
 I suggest that God’s word and indeed Godself have been too often misjudged and stereotyped in regard to the image and dignity of women in Genesis, as girls, as women, whose sexuality and sexual behaviour is acknowledged in the same terms as men, as wives, though not as accessories to men, as (would-be) mothers, and finally accorded dignity in death.
 And I highlight the examples of Sarah, Rebekah and Hagar who must be recognised as the equals of Abraham or any of the male characters in terms of their complete engagement as spiritual agents with the Divinity, YHWH the God of Abraham, Isaac and Jacob.
 I have briefly shown for these three women the text shows that God co-creates a reciprocal relationship with them as individuals whose feminine nature is acknowledged- implicitly and explicitly in their dealings with God and community.
 Their feminine nature is accepted and celebrated as a diversifying aspect of their complete humanity.
 So a more careful re-reading will enable us all to escape the effects of myriad historical misrepresentations and blatant lies and even enable us to recreate ways of living together as a whole and healthy community which can celebrate who and what we are, jointly co-created and co-creating in the image and likeness of God.
 Such co-creation will benefit from responsible theological reflection and leadership.
 In closing, I suggest that Genesis exhibits in plain view the basis of a ‘first wave’ feminism that did not await a recent post-Christian invention, though this truth may have been suppressed.

 Now the serpent was more crafty than any other beast of the field that the Lord God had made.
 He said to the woman, “Did God actually say…?”Genesis 3:1